farshidhesami/machine_learning_01/README.md

 - 26- Continue coding in "01_data_ingestion.ipynb" update "components" and "pipeline".
 - 17- See artifacts folder and we have a "data_ingestion and data.zip and winequality-red.csv"

-- Note Book file finished .
+- "NoteBook file finished" .

 - once again see :
     - update config.yaml